why do couples fall out of love?

 Some couples have this habit of swallowing their feelings.
 This is because they’re afraid of conflict and getting into a fight.
 However, what they don’t realize is that problems and conflicts are a part of every healthy relationship and most importantly a sign of “love”.
 By suppressing their feelings, over time resentment, frustration, and hurt builds up.
 Then on one dull day, all these feelings come out.

 Both sides get hurt, fights continue for days and then they refuse to stay with one another and say they just “fell out of love” (even though they haven’t: here’s when the “rebound” phase comes in”).
 Couples must understand the solution is to share their feelings.
 Love is more than just intimacy.
 It’s about developing a SOLID understanding.

-No.3: Focusing on Negatives
+Focusing on Negatives

 Most couples just tend to focus on negatives.
 We cannot blame them though.
 As humans, we tend to always be or think a little negative.
 However, this obviously does not have a good effect on a relationship.
 If you find everything a person does “bad”, YOU have the problem.
 People do not change, it is just over time when the lust fades out, the habits of your loved one become more visible.
 You may like some or you may not.
 By contrast, switching your focus to your partner’s positives invites a return of goodwill and affection.
 Appreciation and gratitude enhance love, joy, and intimacy for both partners.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.